 - Preheat oven to 375°F and line a baking sheet with parchment paper.

-- In a mixer or with a hand mixer and the paddle attachment mix together the butter, white sugar, brown sugar, and vanilla.
-(1 cup butter, ¾ cup white sugar, ¾ cup brown sugar, 1 teaspoon vanilla)
+- In a mixer or with a hand mixer and the paddle attachment, mix together the butter, white sugar, brown sugar, and vanilla.1 cup butter, ¾ cups white granulated sugar, ¾ cups brown sugar, 1 teaspoon vanilla

-- Add in each egg, on at a time.
+- Add in each egg, one at a time.
 Mix in each egg completely before adding the next.
 The mixture should get lighter in color and thicker.
-You may need to beat on high for a minute or so to get everything well mixed.
-(2 eggs)
+You may need to beat on high for a minute or so to get everything well mixed.2 large eggs

 - Add flour mixture to the butter mixture and mix on medium high until fully incorporated.

-- Stir in the white chocolate chips, unicorn chips* and Lucky Charms cereal marshmallows. (¾ cups white chocolate chips, ¾ cups unicorn chips, 1 cup Lucky Charms Marshmallows)
+- Stir in the white chocolate chips and Lucky Charms marshmallows.1 cup Lucky Charms Marshmallow Pieces, ½ cup white chocolate chips

 - Place rounded spoonfuls on the prepared baking sheet.